Medicare-approved braces and devices include arm, leg, back, and neck braces. These braces must be considered medically necessary.

 But fear not, there is hope!
 With a supplement plan, there’s potential coverage to pick up that remaining 20% not covered by Original Medicare.

-Not only will a Medicare Supplement Plan help with the OOP costs associated with DME, it can also help with other costs associated with deductibles, copayments and other OOP costs not covered by straight Medicare.
+Not only will a Medicare Supplement Plan help with the OOP costs associated with DME, but it can also help with other costs associated with deductibles, but copayments and other OOP also not covered.

-Let us help you obtain more comprehensive coverage to work alongside your Traditional Medicare benefits so you can have peace of mind.
+Our agents can help you find more comprehensive coverage to work alongside your Medicare benefits so you can have peace of mind.